climb719/persist-it/README.md

 To enable sessions, which is a record of the users actions between login and logout, and allow the code to work with your session password take the following steps:

 1. Create a .env file in the root directory.
-2. In .env add the following, replacing the string ABC123 with a secret word or string.
+2. In .env add the following, replacing the string "password" with a secret word or string.

-    SESSION_SECRET="ABC123"
+    SESSION_SECRET="password"

     Commit .gitignore